comstud/atvroms/tx9s/README.md

 * The custom.sh from where you got this file.
 * Grab integrityfix.zip (from where you got this file or elsewhere. do not use 9.0, it is busted.)
 * Get your favorite arm64-v8a verison of pokemongo and rename the apk to pokemongo.apk.
+* The Magisk app version you plan to install (26.3 by default in custom.sh).

 OPTIONAL: